 - If you collected email addresses how many GDPR compliant ones have you added?

 Running a giveaway or contest on Facebook is an easy, inexpensive way to both warm up potential new beauty and hair clients, and build community engagement with your loyal ones.
-It’s always one of the most popular lessons on my course, Salon Social That Works, precisely because it’s quick and simple to set up using the templates and examples I give.

 Why not add giveaways to your salon social marketing mix and see how it can work for your business?